Eazymov/vue-mce/README.md

 ## Questions

-If you have any questions you can create the issue or text me on [email](mailto:eazymovcode@gmail.com) any time
+If you have any troubles or questions you can create the issue or text me on [email](mailto:eazymovcode@gmail.com) any time

 ## License